slonogram/slonogram/sena/README.md

 ### What's an `Ext`?

 Wrapper around anything that adds sugar-methods to handlers.

-Simple as that.
+TODO: Provide motivation, right now this requires some context.